-This is an arrangement for the supply of community equipment with Leicestershire County Council, Rutland County Council and the three Clinical Commissioning Group's (CCG's) in the areas covered by the councils.
+This is an arrangement for the supply of community equipment with Leicestershire County Council, Rutland County Council and the Integrated Care Board (ICB) in the areas covered by the councils.
 Leicester City Council acts as the host partner.

 The City Council contributed £0.73m (Adult Social Care contribution of £0.65m and Education contribution of £0.08m) to the pool during 2022/23 (£0.71m in 2021/22 of which Adult Social Care contributed £0.63m and Education contributed £0.08m) and this expenditure is also included in the Adult Social Care line and the Education of the Comprehensive Income and Expenditure Statement.